 How many cars fit in an enclosed car hauler?

-An enclosed car hauler can typically fit between 4 to 6 cars, depending on the size of the hauler and the cars involved.
+While they can fit 4 to 6 cars it depends on the size of both the trailer and cars.

 How many cars can you fit in a 40ft trailer?